Skip to main content

 Worker tuning

-The background worker container reads three environment variables that control how aggressively it claims and processes run steps:
+The background worker container reads three environment variables that control how aggressively it claims and processes run steps: Example — tighten concurrency and use a shorter poll interval for a low-latency dev loop:

 Multiple worker processes can run in parallel against the same PostgreSQL instance — step claiming is designed to be safe under concurrent access without requiring external queue middleware.